Yayoi Kusama: New York City: 1957–1972

-In the early 1960s, Kusama was working with soft sculpture.
-In June 1963, Kusama, one of her pieces, a couch covered with phallus-like protrusions she had sewn, was exhibited at the Green Gallery.
+In June 1963, one of Kusama's soft sculpture pieces, a couch covered with phallus-like protrusions she had sewn, was exhibited at the Green Gallery.
 Included in the same exhibition was a papier-mache sculpture by Claes Oldenburg, who had not worked in soft sculpture.
 Kusama's piece received the most attention from attendees and critics, and by September Oldenburg was exhibiting sewn soft sculpture, some pieces of which were very similar to Kusama's; Oldenburg's wife apologized to Kusama at the exhibit.
 According to Fordham professor of art Midori Yamamura, Oldenburg likely was inspired by Kusama's work to use sewn pieces himself, pieces which made him an "international star".
 Kusama became depressed over the incident.
-A similar incident soon after when Kusama exhibited a boat she had covered in soft-sculpture with photographs of the boat completely covering the walls of the exhibit space, which was very innovative.
+A similar incident occurred soon after when Kusama exhibited a boat she had covered in soft sculpture, with photographs of the boat completely covering the walls of the exhibit space, which was very innovative.
 Andy Warhol remarked on the exhibit, and not long after covered the walls of an exhibit space with photos of a cow, for which he drew significant attention.
 Kusama became very secretive about her studio work.
-Helaine Posner, of the Neuberger Museum of Art, said it was likely some combination of racism and sexism that kept Kusama, who was creating work of equal importance to men who were using her ideas and taking the credit for them, from getting the same kinds of backing.
+Helaine Posner, of the Neuberger Museum of Art, said it was likely some combination of sexism and racism that kept Kusama, who was creating work of equal importance to men who were using her ideas and taking the credit for them, from getting the same kinds of backing.

 Since 1963, Kusama has continued her series of Mirror/Infinity rooms.
 In these complex infinity mirror installations, purpose-built rooms lined with mirrored glass contain scores of neon-colored balls, hanging at various heights above the viewer.
 Standing inside on a small platform, an observer sees light repeatedly reflected off the mirrored surfaces to create the illusion of a never-ending space.